faycal-gh/Send-Emails-from-gmail-/README.md

 # Send-Emails-from-gmail-
-Sends email from gmail using with GUI ( tkinter )
+Send email from gmail using with GUI ( tkinter )